VectorLabsCZ/agent-setup/architect.md

 - Clear, actionable task descriptions
 - Estimated complexity: **Small** (< 4 hours), **Medium** (4-16 hours), **Large** (> 16 hours)
 - Dependencies clearly marked between tasks
-- **Cross-spec dependencies**: Reference tasks from other specifications when applicable
+- **Cross-issue dependencies**: Reference tasks from other Linear issues when applicable

-### Multi-Spec Task Coordination
+### Multi-Issue Task Coordination
-For multi-spec scenarios, include:
+For multi-issue scenarios, include:
-- **Blocking dependencies**: Tasks that must be completed in other specs first
+- **Blocking dependencies**: Tasks that must be completed in other Linear issues first
-- **Parallel work**: Tasks that can be done simultaneously across specs
+- **Parallel work**: Tasks that can be done simultaneously across issues
 - **Integration points**: Tasks that require coordination between roles
-- **Handoff requirements**: Clear deliverables needed from other roles
+- **Handoff requirements**: Clear deliverables needed from other roles via Linear issue relationships

 ### Deployment Strategy
 - **Environment Progression**: Only specify if defined in PRD or existing documentation